 Talk to an agent about the importance of purchasing more than the minimum liability insurance required by the state.
 Alabama’s minimum requirements may be sufficient to cover damage from minor accidents.
 But if you cause a serious accident, the minimum coverage likely won’t protect you.

 If you don’t have enough coverage, you’ll have to pay out of pocket for all of the expenses that exceed your policy limits.
-And if you’re sued for additional damages, the costs may be insurmountable.
+If you’re sued for additional damages, the costs may be insurmountable.
 Purchasing higher liability insurance limits is usually the best way to ensure you are protected.
 An independent agent can help you decide what coverage limits are best for you and your family.

 How Much Does Auto Insurance Cost in Tuscaloosa, Alabama?